 If you've been wondering, cacao butter is the secret ingredient in this Golden Milk!
-When making it dairy-free (especially if you're not making it with coconut milk), it adds some good fats, more grounding power and a deliciously subtle flavour that blends so nicely with the warming spices.
+When making it dairy-free, it adds some good fats, more grounding power and a deliciously subtle flavour that blends so nicely with the warming spices.

 Golden Milk is commonly sweetened with honey.
 Which if its raw and unpasteurized (and of course ethically sourced) offers some great benefits.
 Raw honey is full of beneficial enzymes, is a complete protein and is a great source of many vitamins and minerals.

 If you are making this Golden Milk Vegan, I recommend using pure maple syrup.
 Maple syrup is an excellent source of the trace minerals manganese and zinc.

 Now, you might be wondering why on earth would you add pepper to this sweetened twist on traditional Golden Milk.
 And my answer is simple, bioavailability!
 You see, it's quite hard for the body to absorb and distribute curcumin, but when consumed with our friend pepper its bioavailability increases by 2000%!
 And no, that third zero isn't a typo.
 Pretty amazing stuff, eh?

 With all the benefits listed above, it's no surprise that Golden Milk and Turmeric Lattes have made appearances in many coffee shops and even on grocery store shelves (in instant powdered form).
 It's an exciting time in the health and wellness world, and while this is wonderful and very convenient, you really don't need to head out to your favourite coffee shop or spend big bucks to enjoy this dreamy, medicinal delight.